bwsw/t-streams/docs/source/Ts-API-Producer.rst

 *(updated)*

 In the end of the operation a producer have to be stopped gracefully.
-Use the stop method.
+Use the stop method for it.

 ::